MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/understanding-multi-tenancy.md

 - IT_Sharepoint_Server_Top
 ms.assetid: 3f03113d-627a-4cd2-adbd-2945bdee9a4b

-description: "Learn about the multi-tenancy feature and the underlying components and services related to multi-tenancy in SharePoint Server."
+description: Learn about the multi-tenancy feature and the underlying components and services related to multi-tenancy in SharePoint Server.
 ---

 # Understanding multi-tenancy in SharePoint Server 2013